The Longevity Diet: Protein

 Dr. Longo’s research is not solely focused on the amount of protein but also the source of the protein.
 Multiple studies found that a primarily plant-based diet, such as a vegan or vegetarian diet, can help lower the risk of developing heart disease by lowering cholesterol levels compared to nonvegetarian diets.
-The type of protein we eat can also reduce our chances of developing type 2 diabetes.6 The Longevity Diet recommends eating plant-based protein sources, along with fish 2-3 times per week, to create a well rounded meal plan.
+The type of protein we eat can also reduce our chances of developing type 2 diabetes.6 The Longevity Diet recommends eating plant-based protein sources, along with fish 2–3 times per week, to create a well rounded meal plan.

 Here at Nutrition for Longevity, we follow the guidelines set forth by The Longevity Diet and Dr. Longo’s research.
-Our meal kits offer both vegan and pescatarian meal options to accommodate diet preferences.
-If you have questions about our meal plans or in general, you can schedule a clarity call with one of our dietitians here.
+Our meal kits offer both vegan meal plans and pescatarian meal plans to accommodate dietary needs or preferences.
+If you have questions about our meal plans or in general, you can schedule a clarity call with one of our dietitians.